Tufts Admissions

 Advisor-led Courses

-The Course Based Advising Programs or Special Topics Classes provide students with an opportunity to get to know their advisor in a classroom setting.
-Some professors elect to step outside their academic department and organize a seminar on a topic of great personal interest in the Special Topics Class.
-Other faculty members will select topics within their primary disciplines.
+The Curricular Advising Program (CAP) and Advising Mini-Courses provide students with an opportunity to get to know their advisor in a classroom setting.
+CAP courses are regular introductory level or special topics courses where some or all of the seats are reserved for incoming students.
 No matter what the topic, you will find faculty eager to share their favorite subjects to encourage you to learn and possibly develop your own sense of passion for the subject.
+Alternatively, mini-courses are thematic pass/fail courses that help first-year students adjust to college.

 Explorations

-Developed over 25 years ago by students in the Experimental College, the Explorations program consists of seminars designed and taught by two upper-level students (who also serve as your peer advisors).
-In addition, a pre-major advisor is assigned to each group.
-Explorations topics have covered everything from pop culture to bioethics, including courses on Human Rights in the Digital Age, Science Fiction & Fantasy in Literature, and Futurism.
-In addition to advising and learning, the groups develop a sense of community beginning on your first day of orientation.
+Developed over 50 years ago by students in the Experimental College, the Explorations program consists of seminars designed and taught by two upper-level students (who also serve as your peer advisors).
+In addition, a pre-major advisor is assigned to each seminar.
+Explorations topics have covered everything from pop culture to bioethics, including recent courses like "True Crime: A Vehicle for Social Change?," "The Evolution of the Presidency: Case Studies of Modern American Presidents," and "Cowboy Culture: Exploring Rural America and the Wild West."
+Explorations seminars are limited to 14 students; therefore, these courses are a great option to allow for the development of a community.

-The Individualized Advising Option is the most traditional advising option, providing students with a pre-major advisor that they meet with as part of a one-on-one relationship, scheduling appointments for course registration and as needed throughout the semester.
+The individualized advising option, referred to as "Beyond the Classroom," is the most traditional advising option, providing students with a pre-major advisor that they meet with as part of a one-on-one relationship, scheduling appointments for course registration and as needed throughout the semester.
 Some first-year students find this program works well with their academic schedule as it offers a great deal of flexibility.

 Major Advising